 S.E.
 King is a writer & director deeply dedicated to spotlighting underrepresented voices since before it was “brand friendly.” ; )

-Time Out Chicago said “hilarious and unflappable,” and named King’s solo show Good Crazy/Bad Crazy a "Critic's Pick" and "#1 Don't Miss Show," awarding it “4 Stars.”
-It was a "Best Bet" in the Chicago Tribune, and The Chicago Reader gave it a "Critic's Choice" and "Highly Recommend."
-This funky show and character took me to New York as a semi-finalist in the Andy Kaufman Awards.
+Born in Puerto Rico, raised in Texas, King studied & performed comedy as a wildly anxious, sad & confused neurodivergent kiddo in Chicago.
+Time Out Chicago named King’s solo show a "Critic's Pick" and "#1 Don't Miss Show," awarding it “4 Stars,” calling S.E. “hilarious and unflappable.”
+The show was a "Best Bet" in the Chicago Tribune, and The Chicago Reader gave it a "Critic's Choice" and "Highly Recommend."
+This funky satirical show about a genderqueer lesbian in a complicated, conservative Christian family overcompensating as one does took S.E. to New York as a semi-finalist in the Andy Kaufman Awards.

-Always through an unabashed feminist lens with a queer slant, King's written for Rachel Dratch’s Late Night Snack, Funny or Die Originals, and Relativity Media.
+Always through an unabashed feminist lens with a very queer slant, King's written for Rachel Dratch’s Late Night Snack, Funny or Die Originals, and Relativity Media.
 Wrote & developed original digital comedy pilots for NBCUniversal.
 And has creative produced on music videos for artists like MILCK's "Quiet" — the protest anthem performed at the 2017 Women's March.

 S.E.’s storytelling philosophy: comedic empathy for the underdogs, brutal satirical honesty for those in power.